 HDCCTV products hit the market

-DENISON, Texas--Fueled by the launch of the HDCCTV Alliance in June, there has been a great deal of interest in the concept of non-IP high-definition video surveillance.
+DENISON, Texas—Fueled by the launch of the HDCCTV Alliance in June, there has been a great deal of interest in the concept of non-IP high-definition video surveillance.
 However, that concept is already reality.
-SG Digital, the manufacturing arm of distributor Security Guys, has released a four-channel HD DVR, which you can actually buy today, using SD-I video transmission technology.
+SG Digital, based here and the manufacturing arm of distributor Security Guys, has released a four-channel HD DVR, which you can actually buy today, using SD-I video transmission technology.

 Not a part of the Alliance, SG-Digital was working on this independently, said SG-Digital’s Jeff Silverman.
 Previously known for being Kodicom’s exclusive dealer in the North America, “we’re not that much in the public spotlight,” Silverman said, “but we’re trying to change that by pushing this product out.”
 He said the DVR is already being installed at a South Dakota casino that had a need for four cameras continually offering 30 frames per second.